 R209-1.
-Purpose: The purpose of this policy is to establish procedures for the comprehensive and formal evaluation of the performance of each president in the Utah System of Higher Education.
-The comprehensive evaluation process is intended to reflect the full scope of administrative duties expected of the president, and to provide meaningful, substantive feedback from key constituents, e.g., colleagues, members of the institutional Board of Trustees, Regents, and leaders in the community, regarding the president’s efforts and areas of strength as well as the areas that need improvement.
+Purpose: The purpose of this policy is to establish procedures for the comprehensive performance evaluation each president in the Utah System of Higher Education.
+The comprehensive evaluation process will reflect the full scope of the president’s duties, general institutional oversight, and provide meaningful, substantive feedback from key constituents, regarding the president’s efforts and areas of strength as well as the areas that need improvement.

 2.1.
 Utah Code §53B-2-102 (Board to Appoint President of Each Institution)

 2.2.
-Policy and Procedures R120, Bylaws; 3.3.3., Institutional Governance and Administration
+Regents Policy R120, Bylaws; 3.3.3., Institutional Governance and Administration

 2.3.
-Policy and Procedures R208, Resource and Review Teams
+Regents Policy R208, Resource and Review Teams

-4.3.2.
+4.2.2.
 Clearly-defined criteria that relate to the institution’s missions and goals: The criteria for evaluation must encompass an appropriate scope.
 The criteria shall include outcome standards that relate the actions of the individual to the mission and goals of the institution as well as process criteria that describe the critical behaviors of effective leaders.

 5.1.
 Evaluation Committee